Adobe Creative Cloud

 - After updates are installed, please ensure that that the Updates section reports that Your software is up to date.

-- Your all of your Adobe software, including Acrobat DC should now be updated and ready for you to sign in with your NetID.
+- All of your Adobe software, including Acrobat DC, should now be updated and ready for you to sign in with your NetID.

 Note: If Managed Software Center does not appear in your Launchpad or Applications list, please email IT@vetmed.illinois.edu to schedule an appointment for assistance.